getbeyond/beyondpay_woocommerce/README.md

 - Accept Visa, MasterCard, American Express, Discover, JCB, and Diners Club brand cards directly on your website
 - No redirect to a third-party hosted payment page, reducing checkout friction and cart abandonment
 - Card data is securely captured with Beyond Pay Gateway's hosted payment fields presented via inline frame (iframe) and tokenized before reaching your server
+- Recurring billing integration with the [WooCommerce Subscriptions Extension](https://woocommerce.com/products/woocommerce-subscriptions/).
+Beyond Pay for WooCommerce subscription features include the ability for customers to store or change their cards on file, cancel/suspend/reactivate subscriptions, and modify subscription amounts and due dates.
 - Simplifies merchant PCI compliance obligations to the shorter [Self-Assessment Questionnaire "A" (SAQ-A)](https://www.pcisecuritystandards.org/pci_security/completing_self_assessment)
 - Support either pre-authorization and later capture when WooCommerce order status changes, or authorization and capture at once (the combined "sale" transaction type)
 - Optimize B2B card acceptance costs by automatically sending additional transaction data elements (also known as ["Level II" and "Level III" information](https://www.getbeyond.com/b2b-payments/)